 a new overlook on the South Fork Broken Hill Trail.
 View the

-conclude in 2014.
+conclude in late 2014 or early 2015.
 During construction, portions of our trail system will be shut

 down.
 You cooperation with these closures will help to minimize the length of

 closures and overall cost.
 Funding for this project is provided by the